samirhendawi1/RSM8431/README.md

 If `OPENROUTER_API_KEY` is present, the app calls a small helper that extracts structured hints (`tags`, `features`, `locations`, `environments`, `property_ids`) from your free text to slightly boost relevant items.

 Alternatively, users can input their API key in the API Key Tab on Streamlit.
+For our project, we used DeepSeek V3 API Key.
 **Set the key (choose one):**

 ```bash